paulshen/restorative/README.md

 ### Comparison with React Context

-Restorative maintains a list of subscriptions for each store.
+`Restorative` maintains a list of subscriptions for each store.
 In contrast, React Context iterates through all children Fiber nodes to find context consumers when the context value changes.
 React context is not well suited for fast-changing data.
 Subscriptions, on the other hand, allow for more precise operations at the cost of more complexity (maintaining list of subscribers).

 ### Comparison with Redux

 Redux applications typically use a single global store and dispatcher.
-With Restorative, you can create multiple stores, each with its own dispatcher.
+With `Restorative`, you can create multiple stores, each with its own dispatcher.
 This allows better separation of state logic.